getsentry/sentry/src/sentry/user_feedback/blueprints/api.md

 ### Create User Feedback [POST]

 Create a new user-feedback item.
+This method is a subset of the Event protocol with an additional "feedback" object added.
+Within the feedback object are feedback related event metadata.

 - Request